OF THE CATHOLIC HIERARCHY OF THE PHILIPPINES

 honored and advanced along with the welfare of society as a whole.
 For man is the source, the center, and the purpose of all socio-economic life."69

-civil society the light and inspiration that wells up from the gospel rounded vision of man and humanity.
-"For the force which the Church can inject into the modern society of man consist in that faith
+communicate to civil society the light and inspiration that wells up from the gospel rounded vision of man and humanity.
+"For the force which the Church can inject into the modern society of man consist

 Political activity... should be the projection of a plan of society which is consistent in its concrete means and in its inspiration, and which springs from a complete